 The co-op board application process is a bit invasive.
 Your entire financial life will be laid bare before people that will be your neighbors for years to come.
 Few people are comfortable with this, but there’s no way around it.
 Besides being invasive, the process can also feel dehumanizing as your life is reduced to numbers on a tax return.

 But the co-op board isn’t just concerned with your financials.
 They also want to know if you’ll make a good neighbor.
 This is where a good cover letter can make a difference.
 It’s a chance to humanize your application and show that you’re more than just a number.
 Remember, the board members are volunteers who won’t necessarily have the time or expertise to interpret complex financial statements.
 That can be left to the building’s attorney, who gives the board their opinion.
 What the board will be more interested in is your cover letter.

-How to write a cover letter
+How to write a cover letterHow to write a cover letter

-Follow these pointers, and you should have the perfect cover letter good to go in no time.
+Follow these pointers, and you should have the perfect co-op cover letter good to go in no time.

 Save the technical jargon for the attorneys; your cover letter should be all about putting a face on your board package.
-There’s no need to go over-the-top with how you present it.
+There’s no need to go over the top with how you present it.
 It should be printed on regular copy paper in Times New Roman or Calibri and be no more than 3-4 paragraphs long.

-2. Strike the tone
+Strike the toneStrike the tone

-3. Make a connection where you can
+Make a connection where you canMake a connection where you can

-Since the board is legally restricted from asking you certain questions, this is a chance to fill in the blanks.
-This can be something as simple as saying, ‘My name is John Smith, and I am a proud graduate of the University of California in Los Angeles where I majored in Business Law.
-Recently, my wife gave birth to our first child who I want to see grow up close to my parents who reside in Brooklyn.
+Since the board is legally restricted from asking you specific questions, this is a chance to fill in the blanks.
+This can be simple as saying, ‘My name is John Smith, and I am a proud graduate of the University of California in Los Angeles, where I majored in Business Law.
+Recently, my wife gave birth to our first child, who I want to see grow up close to my parents, who reside in Brooklyn.
 My wife and I are committed to making New York our home and starting the next chapter in our lives.